- 50% of the population in Australia have some type of skin sensitivity.

 - Dietary and Lifestyle advice your patients must know to compliment your treatment strategy.

-Plus 4 CPE Points for Members Registered with AACMA, ATMA, Acupuncture New Zealand.
+Plus 4 CPE Points for Members Registered with AACMA, ATMS, Acupuncture New Zealand.

 ABOUT IRENE PRANTALOS (the presenter):